Table of Contents

 View on Amazon.com ➜

 On a trip to Europe, you’ll need your smartphone often to snap a picture, navigate, or book a hotel room.
 You definitely don’t want to get caught without some way to charge the battery when you need it most.
-That’s why I always bring at least one extra phone charging cable on every trip to Europe.
+That’s why I always bring a couple of extra phone charging cables on every trip to Europe (you’re bound to leave one or two behind at a train station or hotel, so bring spares!)

 Extra Phone Charging Cables